Position

 Qualifications

-• High school diploma or equivalent required; additional education in healthcare or related fields is a plus.
+• A high school diploma or equivalent is required; a bachelor's degree in psychology, social work, or a related field is preferred.

-• Previous experience in a healthcare or psychiatric setting is preferred.
+• Experience working in a psychiatric or mental health setting is highly desirable.

-• Ability to remain calm and effective in stressful situations.
+• Ability to remain calm and effective in stressful and crisis situations.

 Is becoming a Psychiatric Aide a good career path?